qubic/core/doc/contributing.md

 These are candidates for digging deeper and potential targets for optimization.

 If you compare different runs (files), be aware of the the different total run-times.
-For example, if you want to compare optimization attempts of a specific measurement scope, you should use or create a reference measurement.
+For example, if you want to compare optimization attempts of a specific measurement scope, you should focus on average, minimum, and maximum instead of the total sum.
-This may be the total run time of the function calling your code of interest, for example.
-Then, you can compute the run-time percentage of your code of interest relative to the reference measurement.
-Additionally, you should make sure the conditions of the runs you compare are as similar as possible.
+Additionally, you should make sure that the conditions of the runs you compare are as similar as possible.
 If the runs involve random factors, running the tests for longer may help to average out random effects.